zolweb/docker-npm/README.md

 * [`npm`](https://github.com/mkenney/docker-npm/blob/master/bin/npm)
 * [`yarn`](https://github.com/mkenney/docker-npm/blob/master/bin/yarn)

 Installation is just a matter of putting them somewhere in your path and making them executable.
-An installation script is also available and can be executed with a `curl`+`sh -s` call.
+An [installation script](https://github.com/mkenney/docker-npm/blob/master/bin/install.sh) is available and can be executed with a `curl`+`sh -s` command.
 Simply pass in your command arguments normally.

 ```
     Usage